 Just as ceilings give the illusion of space, so too do floors.
 Painting a floor black, using black tile, or installing black hardwoods can really add stunning drama to a kitchen.
 A shiny, reflective tile is great for a modern kitchen.
 Muted black concrete floors are easy to maintain while dark black hardwoods are perfect for farmhouse fabulousness!

-5. Color it Black
+5. Splash of Black

 6. Pull Back the Black

 We all know that replacing your cabinet hardware is a great, easy and inexpensive DIY kitchen refresher.
 Switching out old knobs and pulls for fresh black cabinet hardware to give your cabinets and drawers a facelift.
 Black knobs and pulls are so lush and versatile that they ease into any home design.
 They accent white, wood, lacquer, color and painted cabinets and come in so many fabulous styles.